MechanicalRock/mechanicalrock.github.io/_posts/2022-07-19-react-to-full-stack.md

 Let's start by defining some basic requirements for full stack CRUD (create, read, update, delete) app.
 Generally, a full stack CRUD application requires the following:

-- Ability to serve your application to users.
+- Ability to serve your application to users
-- Ability to authenticate users to enter your app.
+- Ability to authenticate users to enter your app
-- Somewhere to store your application build.
+- Somewhere to store your application build
-- Ability to handle authorisation for API calls made from the app.
+- Ability to handle authorisation for API calls made from the app
-- Ability to handle interactions between the app and database.
+- Ability to handle interactions between the app and database
-- A database to store and retrieve information.
+- A database to store and retrieve information

 **Basic Architecture Diagram**
 ![Basic Architecture diagram](/img/react-to-full-stack/react-to-full-stack-basic-architecture.png)

 Each of these requirements have an infinite number of solutions, in comes AWS, your one stop shop with a cloud based service for every requirement.

-- Ability to serve your application to users: [AWS Cloudfront](https://www.amazonaws.cn/en/cloudfront/).
+- Ability to serve your application to users: [AWS Cloudfront](https://www.amazonaws.cn/en/cloudfront/)
-- Ability to authenticate users to enter your app: [AWS Cognito](https://aws.amazon.com/cognito/).
+- Ability to authenticate users to enter your app: [AWS Cognito](https://aws.amazon.com/cognito/)
-- Somewhere to store your application build: [AWS S3](https://aws.amazon.com/s3/).
+- Somewhere to store your application build: [AWS S3](https://aws.amazon.com/s3/)
-- Ability to handle authorisation for API calls made from the app: [AWS Cognito](https://aws.amazon.com/cognito/).
+- Ability to handle authorisation for API calls made from the app: [AWS Cognito](https://aws.amazon.com/cognito/)
-- Ability to handle interactions between the app and database: [AWS API Gateway](https://aws.amazon.com/api-gateway/) & [AWS Lambda](https://aws.amazon.com/lambda/).
+- Ability to handle interactions between the app and database: [AWS API Gateway](https://aws.amazon.com/api-gateway/) & [AWS Lambda](https://aws.amazon.com/lambda/)
-- A database to store information and retrieve information: [AWS DynamoDB](https://aws.amazon.com/dynamodb/).
+- A database to store information and retrieve information: [AWS DynamoDB](https://aws.amazon.com/dynamodb/)

 **Architecture Diagram with AWS**
 ![Architecture diagram](/img/react-to-full-stack/react-to-full-stack-aws-architecture.png)